svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 * namespacing, environemnts, existing versioning/release
 * declared/discovered general injestion lattice definition and model building
 * should apply to method calls of libraries as well as apis
+* focus on existence information, fields, does generalize to other information reducers?
+Crdt?